aabiddanda/aabiddanda.github.io/_site/content/Tips/rmat2tex.md

 Date: 2016-03-21 8:00:00
 Tags: programming, R

 R is beautiful for working with matrices and data frames.
-I enjoy working in RMarkdown for my problem sets and reports due to the ability to create really nice plots and weave them seamlessly into the document.
+I have started working in RMarkdown for most of my problem sets and reports due to the ability to create really nice plots and weave them seamlessly into the document.

+The problem that I am addressing here is somewhat niche.
 The way that matrices are displayed after printing them from an R chunk is not that aesthetically pleasing.
 I have always been a huge fan of the typesetting for matrices in LaTeX, but doing this for (somewhat) large matrices by hand in LaTeX can be quite time-consuming.
 It would be quite easy if we could just convert an R matrix to a LaTeX chunk.

 For accomplishing this we need a function to convert an R matrix to a valid LaTeX string.
 Working with strings in R is also something that it really is not built for, but works reasonably well.
 The following function will give a valid LaTeX string for a given matrix.